Kill persistent malware processes before running your security software

-Sometimes persistent virus, spyware or malware processes will not allow a security software to run or to effect a complete removal of the infection, since these processes are themselves up and running on your Windows computer.
+Sometimes persistent virus, spyware, or malware processes will not allow security software to run or to effect complete removal of the infection since these processes are themselves up and running on your Windows computer.
+RKill is an easy-to-use tool that kills known malicious processes that stop the use of normal antivirus applications.

-rkill 600x309 Kill persistent malware processes before running your security software
+Remove Persistence malware before running security software

 RKill just kills processes, imports a Registry file that removes incorrect file associations and fixes policies that stop us from using certain tools.
-Then it kills Explorer.exe so it will restart and enable some of the Registry changes.
+Then it kills Explorer.exe, so it will restart and enable some of the Registry changes.
 When done, RKill will then create a log listing all processes that were terminated while the program was running.

 Now you should not reboot your computer as any malware processes that are set to start automatically, will just start up again.